tav/gitfund/mvp/app/page/gitfund.md

 In closing, [please sponsor GitFund][sponsor] if you can, or get your company to sponsor GitFund.
 You will get lots of good karma and all of us in the open source community will be grateful for what you've made possible.

 And do leave a comment if you like the idea of GitFund.
-It will be great to hear about any features you'd like to see, if you'd like to collaborate, or have your project be part of the launch.
+It will be great to hear about any features you'd like to see, if you'd like to collaborate, or have your project be part of the Beta launch.

 — Cheers, tav